 Traveling broadens your horizons, I love to travel and I believe at can be a bit addictive.
 Going new places, meeting interesting people and trying amazing local food will.
 Facing new adventures and overcoming different obstacles will definitely change you and make you grow.
 But some people still think traveling is expensive.
-It is not, but you have to know a few tips and tricks on where to save.
+It is not, but you have to know a few tips and tricks on where to save and how to save money in your everyday life.
 You can have a wonderful vacation without breaking the bank.

 #1 Purchase ahead of time

 It always costs less if you purchase plane tickets ahead of your time of travel.
 The best time to book your ticket is three to one month before traveling.
 It is never a good time to book your flight less than a month before traveling because the prices usually always skyrocket high.

 #2 Be flexible

 Be flexible.
 The best case scenario is to have no particular destination and date for traveling in mind.
 If you can be flexible with your destination and date, you can flight for very cheap prices.
 I flew for Euro breaks for as little as €21 return ticket.
 Have in mind that flying on the weekend will usually cost you more than traveling during the week.

 Use multiple search engines.
 I love using Skyscanner, Kiwi, and Azair because you can select the cheapest months and leave the destination blank.
 It will also show you the cheapest prices per different days.
 The first search engine is more user-friendly and the second one has more accurate prices and includes more low-cost airlines.

 #4 Saving on Accommodation